Enterprise (train service): History

+The year 1976 also saw Northern Ireland customs examination moved to Portadown, the Republic's having been moved to Dundalk a few years previously.
+This necessitated a further five minutes of allotted time for northbound trains.
+Also in 1977 regular stops at Drogheda became a feature of Enterprise.
+To enable the same overall timings to be maintained faster and more powerful CIÉ 181 Class locomotives replaced the older 141 Class on the schedule.

 The service was upgraded in September 1997 with a new timetable and new coaching stock from French train makers De Dietrich Ferroviaire (now Alstom DDF).
 At this point the service, which had operated under either the IÉ or NIR brands, was branded separately as Enterprise.

-The service has suffered disruption, particularly during the Troubles when it was regularly halted by bomb threats.
+From the early 1970s until the late 1990s the service has suffered disruption, as a consequence of the Troubles, when it was regularly halted by bomb threats.
 These became so frequent and caused such considerable disruption to the service that a campaigning group, the Peace Train Organisation was formed in 1989.
 Since the Northern Ireland peace process however, such disruption has diminished.
 Renewed investment in recent years has seen the line upgraded to continuously welded track capable of 145 km/h running along the southern part of the route, as part of Iarnród Éireann's rail network upgrades.
 The Northern Ireland section of the line was also upgraded to 90 mph running on many sections of the line.

-Journey times vary between 2 hours 5 minutes (with four intermediate stops) and 2 hours 20 minutes (with six intermediate stops), with an average speed of 93 and 84 km/h respectively.
+Today the journey times vary between 2 hours 5 minutes (with four intermediate stops) and 2 hours 20 minutes (with six intermediate stops), with an average speed of 93 and 84 km/h respectively.

 The Railway Preservation Society of Ireland runs a steam Enterprise in the summer months to exchange its Dublin-based engine with its Whitehead-based engine.